flabbyninja/wholeft/README.md

 # wholeft

-Spring Boot app performing analysis on people, hierarchies and dates
+Spring Boot app performing analysis on hierarchies and dates